 2.1 General - Blood meal shall be the product obtained by drying blood which is then ground in the form of a coarse powder.
 The material shall be free from adulterants and visible insect and fungal infestation.
 Blood meal shall be free from any offensive odour indicative of rancidity or any other objectionable odour.

 2.2 Freedom from Pathogens - Blood meal shall be free from spores of Bacillus anthracis and Clostridium, sp when tested according to the method prescribed in Appendix M of IS: 1664-1968*.
+IS 7874 Part 3

 2.3 Blood meal shall also conform to the requirements prescribed in Table 1.